walkerke/geog30323/index.md

-# geog30323
+# Welcome

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/walkerke/geog30323/master)

 Welcome to GEOG 30323: Data Analysis & Visualization, taught by Dr. Kyle Walker at Texas Christian University.

-Course assignments can be viewed from the sidebar menu or in the top-level directory of the GitHub repository.
-Source code for slide decks is found in the `slides` folder of the repository; rendered decks are viewable from the links below.
+Course assignments can be viewed from the sidebar menu.
+To "launch" a assignment in Binder or Google Colab, click the rocket icon in the top left of the screen and choose your platform.

 __Links to course lecture notes:__